ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Chronomancer/5th Level/Chronological Rewind.md

 		- Your generated [[Neural Heat]] becomes your initial generated [[Neural Heat]].
 		- All actions, bonus actions and [[Movement Speed]] you have revert to their initial action state).
 - **Stats**:
-	- .
+	- None.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every . psyfocus spent above the normal cost for this psycast, .
+For every 25 psyfocus spent above the normal cost for this psycast, the duration of this psycast is increased by 1 turn.